abcnorio/docker-vapoursynth-encoder/README.md

+# Docker env (vapoursynth, plugins, encoders)

 This is a fork from [WeebDataHoarder](https://git.gammaspectra.live/WeebDataHoarder/encoder).
-This repo upgrades the original Dockerfile to R55 (vapoursynth) and add some more vapoursynth plugins.
+This repo upgrades the original Dockerfile to R55 (vapoursynth) and adds some more vapoursynth plugins.

 A Dockerfile featuring several video encoding / processing / filtering utilities.